 4. Shop Once a Week-Not Daily

 Impulse buys add up fast.
-Plan one weekly trip, stick to your list (use our Refreshable Shopping List to auto-update prices), and avoid "quick top-ups" that cost $10-$15 extra each time.
+Plan one weekly trip, stick to your shopping list (use our Refreshable Shopping List to auto-update prices), and avoid "quick top-ups" that cost $10-$15 extra each time.

 5. Buy Whole, Not Pre-Cut